JesseTNRoberts/Old-Blog/_posts/2023-2-23-Thesis-Followup.md

 - Attention Dilution may account for errors and topic loss

 - Add information to transformers by adding a database that is accessible via MIPs to augment and facilitate domain specific knowledge

+#### Papers

+- ICLR paper on the Turing Completeness of Decoder only Transformer models

+- Survey on what makes transformers work

+- AI Magazine article on transformers

+- Attention Dilution in transformers as a method to explore varying attention on preference relations

+- upsampling representation of individuals in a population for fair selection (stylometric generation and computational social choice)